saiga143/citysegmentdeprivation/README.md

-# Global Urban Deprivation Mapping — Analysis Workflow
+# City Segment Deprivation (CSD) Mapping — Analysis Workflow

-This repository contains the **full processing, modelling, and comparative analysis pipeline** used to produce all results, figures, and tables for the global urban deprivation study.
+This repository contains the **full processing, modelling, and comparative analysis pipeline** used to produce all results, figures, and tables for the city segment deprivation (CSD) study.
 The workflow includes:

 - creation of labelled training data